AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_prop.md

 {% include important.html content="If you want the menu returned to the avatar, use 90200 instead of 90220." %}

-{% include note.html content="The [AV]prop script can be used by itself to create a rezzing prim where props defined in an AVpos notecard are rezzed entirely via link messages (i.e. without sit scripts in the same prim)." %}
+{% include note.html content="The AVP_prop script can be used by itself to create a rezzing prim where props defined in an AVpos notecard are rezzed entirely via link messages (i.e. without sit scripts in the same prim)." %}

 {% include note.html content="Link Messages that rez/derez props must be sent from the same prim the props are in." %}